ebarranca/ebarranca.github.io/README.md

+I graduated from Swarthmore College in 2019 with BAs in math and computer science.
+I received my MS and PhD at the University of Rhode Island.
+My PhD was advised by Dr. Mike Barrus and awarded in 2024.

+At St. Mary's I am the faculty advisor for Math Club and Gender and Sexuality Minorities in Computer Science.
+Outside of St. Mary's, I am a member of Spectra 🏳️‍🌈: and the Association for Women in Mathematics

 ## Research Interests
 My research interests are primarily in enumerative combinatorics and linear algebra.
 In particular, I study spectral graph theory.